 Panels will always consider the sanctions in the order from a caution order, to a striking off order.

-The nurse or midwife is cautioned for their behaviour but is allowed to practise without any restriction.
+The nurse, midwife or nursing associate is cautioned for their behaviour but is allowed to practise without any restriction.
 The caution order can last from one to five years.

 Conditions of practice order

-A suspension order prevents the nurse or midwife from practising for a specified length of time.
+A suspension order prevents the nurse, midwife or nursing associate from practising for a specified length of time.

-If a nurse or midwife is struck off, their name is removed from our register and they are not allowed to work as a nurse or midwife in the UK.
+If a nurse, midwife or nursing associate is struck off, their name is removed from our register and they are not allowed to work as a nurse or midwife in the UK, or as a nursing associate in England.

-If a nurse or midwife is currently subject to a sanction, you will be able to see this when you search for their name on the register.
+If a nurse, midwife or nursing associate is currently subject to a sanction, you will be able to see this when you search for their name on the register.